rohan843/cybersecurity-notes/README.md

 This attack is also an example of social engineering.

 **Social Engineering**: A manipulation technique that exploits human error to gain private information, access or valuables.

+This attack showed attackers the power of social engineering.
+The number of social engineering attacks increases with every new social media.